-Development proposals must not result in loss or damage (either directly or indirectly) of woodland as identified on the Neighbourhood Plan Map unless no alternative is available (regardless of land ownership).
-Where no alternative is available an area of woodland should be created of equal size to that lost.
-Trees planted should conform to British Standard BS 3936-1 / Standard 8-10cm girth.

-Where woodland is classified as 'Ancient Woodland', proposals which could have a negative impact should be determined in accordance with the National Planning Policy Framework (2018) and/or any national guidance replacing or updating this.

-In addition, all developments except residential extensions (with a Gross Internal Area of less than 40m2) must provide one tree (conforming to British Standard BS 3936-1 / Standard 8-10cm girth) per 20m2 of floor space created.
-This should be provided on-site or off-site within the parish if there is nowhere suitable within the parish.
-Measures will be implemented by condition to ensure the planted tree(s) survive.
+- SNP18.1.
+Development proposals should produce measurable enhancements to the treed environment to ensure biodiversity net gains (regardless of land ownership).
+Where existing trees or an area of woodland is to be lost, it must be replaced with trees or new woodland of greater environmental value on site or elsewhere within the Plan Area.
+Trees planted should be suitably mature and, as a minimum, conform to British Standard BS 3936-1 / Standard 10-12cm girth. - SNP18.2.
+Development proposals affecting areas of Ancient Woodland in the Plan area, as shown on the Policies Map, should provide long-term and measurable enhancements to them. - SNP18.3.
+Major development must provide a minimum of one new tree (conforming to British Standard BS 3936-1 / Standard 8-10cm girth) per 40m2 of floor space created.
+This should be provided on-site or off-site within the Plan Area if there is nowhere suitable within the site.

-PARISH HERITAGE ASSETS
+Measures will be implemented on any permissions granted to secure these trees and their survival.
+If these trees cannot be provided on site, and the applicant is unable to deliver the trees at an alternative location within the Plan Area, a commuted sum may be paid in lieu of tree planting.

+Parish Heritage Assets

+- 8.17.
 The Parish Council recognises the importance of heritage assets and the contribution they make to the quality of the area.
 Many assets are already designated and given protection by national planning policy and legislation as well as policies contained within the wider Development Plan.
-There is no need to reiterate these protections within this plan.

-However, also within the Parish are buildings which, while not listed, are of good quality, design and appearance; are important features in their own right; and which also contribute to the character and appearance of the Parish.
+There is no need to reiterate these protections within this plan. - 8.18.
+However, also within the Plan Area are buildings which, while not officially designated, are considered to be locally significant and are important features in their own right; and which also contribute to the character and appearance of the Parish. - 8.19.
 In the recent Parish Survey, when asked "Do you think that some buildings should be designated as heritage assets?"
-984 people (86%) said yes, and 161 (14%) said no. Therefore there is overwhelming support for adding to the list of heritage assets.
-The Parish will be guided by the responses given to questions H2 and H5 regarding residents wishes to increase the number of heritage asset and to protect buildings.

-We have undertaken an assessment of our 'undesignated' heritage assets to identify those structures that we consider locally valuable and important for their historic value.
-This policy designates them as 'Parish Heritage Assets' and gives them the protection they deserve.
+984 people (86%) said yes, and 161 (14%) said no. Therefore, there is overwhelming support for adding to the list of heritage assets.
+The Steering Group have been guided by the responses given to questions H2 and H5 of the Parish Survey regarding residents wishes to increase the number of heritage asset and to protect buildings. - 8.20.
+An assessment of our non-designated heritage assets has been carried out to identify those structures considered to be locally valuable and important for their historic value.
+This policy designates those which are considered particularly important as 'Parish Heritage Assets' and gives them the protection they deserve.
+A Parish Heritage Asset in this plan is a non-designated heritage asset as defined by the National Planning Policy Framework.